 European Court of Justice (ECJ): Brexit would cut the link between the UK courts and the ECJ.
 Currently, the ECJ has sovereignty over the UK courts on points of European Law.
 This has been one of the most controversial aspects of Britain’s membership of the EU.
-If Britain leaves the EU, individuals seeking to appeal decisions made in the UK on points of EU law, could no longer appeal to the ECJ.
+If Britain leaves the EU following the referendum, individuals seeking to appeal decisions made in the UK on points of EU law, could no longer appeal to the ECJ.

 It is currently unclear what would happen to existing ECJ precedent in the event of Brexit.
 For example, in respect of workplace equality, the Equality Act 2010 sets out the right to equal pay for equal work.
 This is a UK Act of Parliament so would not be affected by Brexit.
 However, interpretation of this legislation often derives from ECJ case law.
 Following Brexit, the UK courts might feel able to depart from ECJ authorities and re-interpret the law.

 However, this is unlikely to happen due to the principle of legal certainty.
 It is logical that the UK courts would continue to interpret the Equality Act 2010 in line with the ECJ case law which fed into the formation of that Act, for example the 1976 case of De Frenne II.
 It would also seem likely that the UK courts would continue to follow subsequent case law up until the time of Brexit.